-When determining whether or not you can reuse material, consider these five questions:
+When determining whether or not you can reuse material, consider these questions:

-From: “A Framework for Analyzing Any Copyright Problem,” by Kevin Smith, Lisa Macklin, and Anne Gilliland © 2014.
-Used with permission.
+Based on: “A Framework for Analyzing Any Copyright Problem,” by Kevin Smith, Lisa Macklin, and Anne Gilliland © 2014.
+Reused with permission.

 1. Assume that a work is copyrighted…until you can determine otherwise.